top of page

 Section 1.
 All residents of Savage and the surrounding area who are 18 years or older and who support the objectives of the Association are eligible to be voting members.
 “Savage and the surrounding area” shall be defined as the area bounded by Guilford Road, US Route 1, Gorman Road to Horsham Street, the Little Patuxent River between Horsham Street and I-95, and I-95.

 Section 2.
-Associate Members: Residents outside of the area defined above may support the Association as non-voting associate members.
+Associate Members are residents outside of the area defined above and may support the Association as non-voting associate members.

 ARTICLE IV - OFFICERS AND BOARD OF DIRECTORS